 Transfers are made to (or from) investment properties only when there is a change in use.
-Transfers between investment property, owneroccupied property and inventories do not change the carrying amount of the property transferred and they do not change the cost of that property for measurement or disclosure purposes.
+Transfers between investment property, owner-occupied property and inventories do not change the carrying amount of the property transferred h.
+Depreciation buyer (if any)

-h.
-Depreciation